Catherine Pegge: Royal mistress

 There are allegedly two portraits of Catherine Pegge by Sir Peter Lely, the whereabouts of which are unknown.
 She was said to have great beauty.

 Marriage

 Catherine married Sir Edward Greene of Sampford in Essex, Baronet, on 26 July 1660.
-The couple had a daughter, Justinia Greene (1667–1717), one of the English Ladies of the Pontoise.
+The couple had a daughter, Justinia Greene (1667–1717), one of "the English Benedictine Ladies" of Pontoise, France.
 Sir Edward Greene died at Flanders in 1676 and was interred at Sampford, Essex.